Flutter-Tech/fsc-docs-site/start/create-repo.md

    ![Creating a repository - New repository](/start/create-repo/create-repository.png "Creating a repository - New repository")
 2. In the **Owner** drop-down, select the _Flutter-Global_ Organization, this is where our inner source code is shared.<br/>
    ![Creating a repository - Owner](/start/create-repo/owner.png "Creating a repository - Owner")
-3. Enter the name of your repo and a description.
-Please [follow the repo naming conventions](/docs/repo-structure/).<br/>
+3. Enter the name of your repository and a description.
+Please [follow the repository naming conventions](/docs/naming/).<br/>
    ![Creating a repository - Name and Description](/start/create-repo/name.png "Creating a repository - Name and Description")
 4. Within _Flutter-Global_, **all repositories have Internal visibility**.
 If you want something different, please contact the [inner source team](/community/).<br/>
    ![Creating a repository - Visibility](/start/create-repo/visibility.png "Creating a repository - Visibility")
 5. Choose whether you want to initialise, with a README, then continue to create the repository.

-Creating the repo manually simply gives you an empty repo that you have full admin control over but has not been yet been appropriately configured.
-You will need to setup the necessary [access and branch protection control](/docs/branch-protection/) yourself depending on your needs, and assign it to a capability by adding an entry to `codebases.json` in the capability repository.
+Creating the repository manually simply gives you an empty repository that you have full admin control over but has not been yet been appropriately configured.
+You will need to setup the necessary [access and branch protection control](/docs/branch-protection/) yourself depending on your needs, and assign it to a capability by adding an entry to [codebases.json](/docs/codebases-json/) in the capability repository.

 ## Creating a Capability Repository

-Creating a new capability repo is more complex so this task has some extra automation to help you.
+Creating a new capability repository is more complex so this task has some extra automation to help you.

 1. Navigate to the [**Capability creation request**](https://github.com/Flutter-Global/flutter-global-automation/issues) and click the New issue button.
     ![Capability creation request - New issue](/docs/codebase-governor/codgov-capability-creation-new-issue.jpg "Capability creation request - New issue")